Estate Planning / Wills / Trusts

 Estate planning is one of the best things you can do for yourself and your family.
 You have the peace of mind that your family is taken care of after you have passed on, and they know what to do instead of having to guess.

-It is though wills, trusts, and a number of other instruments that you can make provisions for your affairs at the end of your life.
+It is through wills, trusts, and a number of other instruments that you can make provisions for your affairs at the end of your life.
 You can designate who will be the beneficiaries of monetary accounts.
 You can also say who will receive which assets, as well as designate a person to administer the estate so that everything gets to where it needs to go.

-With the help of a St. Paul estate planning lawyer, you can make you arrangements in ways that work for you and your family.
+With the help of a St. Paul estate planning lawyer, you can make your arrangements in ways that work for you and your family.
 You will be given the proper advice based on your current assets and monetary accounts.
 From there, you can rest assured that things will be taken care of the way they should be.

 Full-Service Estate Planning